CesiumGS/cesium-unreal/Documentation/unreal-engine-3d-tiles.md

 * Physics meshes are generated, if required.
 * Mesh vertex and index data for each `MeshPrimitive` are copied into an instance of Unreal's `FStaticMeshRenderData`.
 * An `FCesiumTextureResource` is created for each texture.
 This class is derived from Unreal's `FTextureResource` and is Unreal's low-level, render-thread representation of a texture.
-* Feature IDs and metadata that are made available to a material via the [UCesiumEncodedMetadataComponent](\ref UCesiumEncodedMetadataComponent) are turned into additional textures.
+* Feature IDs and metadata that are made available to a material via the [UCesiumFeaturesMetadataComponent](\ref UCesiumFeaturesMetadataComponent) are turned into additional textures.

 Then, in `prepareInMainThread`, we receive the `LoadedModelResult` produced above, and create all of the `UObject` instances from it, avoiding as much as possible copying or transforming any data.